 There are two ways that you can use Luno – and this significantly impacts how much you’ll pay in fees.

-If you use Luno’s instant buy/sell functionality, you’ll pay fees of 1.5% when you buy Bitcoin (BTC) or other cryptocurrencies with GBP deposited with a UK bank transfer.
+If you use Luno’s instant buy/sell functionality, you’ll pay fees of 1.5% (in the UK and EU) when you buy Bitcoin (BTC) or other cryptocurrencies with GBP deposited with a UK bank transfer.

-If you use a debit/credit card, then you’ll pay a fee of 3.5%.
+If you use a debit/credit card, then you’ll pay a fee of 3.5% (in the UK and EU).
 While it is more convenient to use a credit/debit card, it’s not that much quicker.
 My UK bank transfer credited in about 20 minutes, which really isn’t that long to wait.

 When I checked, it looked like there were no hidden fees in the BTC to GBP exchange rate.
 In other words, it was quoting cryptocurrency prices which reflected the real market rate.